Meet the Ruamāhanga Whaitua committee

 He has 15 years experience in adventure tourism.
 He is currently a web designer and developer as well as a keen whitewater kayaker and avid fly fisherman.
 He enjoys tramping in the Tararua ranges.
 He is a past president of Whitewater NZ and has a degree in Agricultural Engineering.

 Prior to becoming a Councillor, he owned businesses in Featherston.

-He's also a Featherston Lion, honorary Fisheries Officer, and a coastal ranger.
+Colin is also a Featherston Lion, an honorary Fisheries Officer, and a coastal ranger.
 As well he's a supporter of economic development and infrastructure in South Wairarapa, and an advocate for stronger community and preservation of Wairarapa Moana.

 Rebecca Fox settled in Wairarapa 10 years ago and lives in Greytown.
 She is a water industry training consultant and has extensive experience as a Health Protection Officer across New Zealand (in Wairarapa since 2004).
 She is also a member of Water New Zealand, Irrigation NZ, the Water Industry Operators Group and Federated Famers.

 She belives there are some significant issues in the Ruamāhanga catchment with degraded waterways.
 There is also a perception that consents are “water rights” and therefore it is there for the taking.
 While water may be a renewable resource, it won’t be unless we value it, and use fair and equitable ways of managing and/or developing the resource.